-Both DBS and Keto (a CBC portfolio company which designs, manufactures and services slurry pumps for the mining and minerals processing industries) have been focused on winning new business in commodities that are beneficiaries of the evolution in the energy sector towards cleaner energy sources and energy storage (see link to our article 'The Changing World of Electricity').
+Both DBS and Keto (a CBC portfolio company which designs, manufactures and services slurry pumps for the mining and minerals processing industries) have been focused on winning new business in commodities that are beneficiaries of the evolution in the energy sector towards cleaner energy sources and energy storage.
 Demand for copper grew at c.3% CAGR between 2012 and 2017, with similar levels of demand growth expected for the next few years.
 Drivers such as renewable energy infrastructure investment, growing installations of wind and solar energy farms, consumer electronics and a shift to more copper-intensive automotive vehicles all point to a very positive outlook for copper.

 Another commodity with a bright future is lithium, a key component in lithium-ion batteries – the pre-eminent battery technology for consumer electronics and the leading contender in the race to develop an industrial scale energy storage solution.
 Much of the process and technology used to extract the mineral ores containing lithium is the same as for more traditionally mined commodities such as coal and iron ore, meaning Keto and DBS can use existing products and services to target lithium opportunities.